 Money isn’t the root of evil.
 Everyone uses it!
 We all want it, work for it and think about it.
 While the creation and growth of money seem somewhat intangible, money is the way we get the things we need and desire.

 Unfortunately, money is a lot like the Blind Men and an Elephant fable we all know.
 Each one perceives it differently.
-Money is such a multi-faceted and all-pervasive element of our system that our capability to obsess about one aspect of it prevents us developing a proper appreciation of what it actually is.
+Money is such a multi-faceted and all-pervasive element of our system that our capability to obsess about one aspect of it prevents us from developing a proper appreciation of what it is.

 Everything that happens in the economy is due to the flow of high-grade energy.
 And given that energy is measurable and consistent in terms of both quantity and quality, it should be recognized as the only real currency.

 Money is an expression of energy and we use it to support our life.
-When money is earned, spent, saved and given consciously, it reflects what we value most.
+When money is earned, spent, saved, and given consciously, it reflects what we value most.

-What is the velocity of money?
+What’s the velocity of money?

-It can refer to the income velocity of money, which is the frequency at which the average same unit of currency is used to purchase newly domestically-produced goods and services within a given time period.
+It can refer to the income velocity of money, which is the frequency at which the average same unit of currency is used to purchase newly domestically-produced goods and services within a given period.
 In other words, it is the number of times one unit of money is spent to buy goods and services per unit of time.